andrewpillar/mgrt/readme.md

 a revision, then it is recommended to write another revision that does the inverse of the prior.

-Revisions are stored in the `migrations` directory from where the `mgrt add` command was run.
+Revisions are stored in the `revisions` directory from where the `mgrt add` command was run.
 Each revision file is prefixed with a comment block header that contains metadata about the revision itself, such as the ID, the author and a short comment about the revision.